 2005 hailed a change of scenery when we emigrated to Invercargill, New Zealand with four small children in tow and joined the Ministry for Primary Industries (MPI, previously NZFSA).
 The positions that I have held with MPI (from frontline Meat Industry vet to regional and national leadership roles) have provided me with a wealth of experience across a broad range of people and businesses.
 I’ve been able to take up many opportunities to grow and develop myself as a people leader.

 While my technical expertise has been in verification, navigating the regulatory environment, strategy, management, food safety, animal health and welfare, I’ve found that these are all rely on people doing the right things for the right reasons.
 As a result, I’ve developed a passion for inspiring and influencing people to become more aware of themselves, and those around them, thus enabling them with the skills and tools to develop fulfilling and productive working relationships.

-I’m mother to four awesome (grown up) children and partner to Harry.
+I’m mother to four awesome (grown up) children and wife to Harry.
 My youngest son, Lachlann, died tragically three years ago aged 14.
 For me a healthy body and a healthy mind are paramount to be effective both in the workplace and at home.
 Over the years I have competed in running and cycling.
 I once even survived a half ironman, but that is not an experience I want to repeat in a hurry!
 I have a keen interest in public speaking, creative writing and any form of verbal art.
 My favourite outdoor activities are now kayaking, ocean swimming and vegetable gardening with Harry at our home at French Farm on Banks Peninsula.